 The DIY Sun Science app accesses live images of the Sun and other data from satellites via the Internet.
 First check to make sure you are actually online by going to you Safari.
 If you are indeed online, the satellite may be temporarily unavailable.
 Please check back later to see if it’s up and running.

 If you have any technical support issues with the app or have any suggestions, please e-mail: firstname.lastname@example.org.

-We do not collect any personal information with DIY Sun Science.
-When you download and use DIY Sun Science, we don’t require you to provide any information and we do not collect any information about you or your device.
+We do not collect any personal data with DIY Sun Science.
+When you download and use DIY Sun Science, we don’t require you to provide any data and we do not collect any information about you or your device.

 DIY Sun Science complies with the Children’s Online Privacy Protection Act.
-We do not knowingly collect personal information of any kind from users of any age.
+We do not knowingly collect personal data of any kind from users of any age.